elibroftw/blog.elijahlopez.ca/content/posts/python-windows-task-scheduler.md

   - tutorial
   - programming
   - python
+summary: "Learn how to schedule Python scripts to run automatically using Windows Task Scheduler.
+This guide covers creating a .bat file and configuring task settings for seamless background execution of your Python programs."
 ---

 To run python in the background is easy, to do it in the background and as a scheduled task is harder.